ic-labs/django-icekit/docs/topics/apis.rst

-APIs provide a way for clients to read data from, and sometimes write data to, ICEkit sites using programmatic interfaces instead of manually through the web admin.
+APIs provide a way for clients to read data from, and sometimes write data to, GLAMkit sites using programmatic interfaces instead of manually through the web admin.

-ICEkit's API features are built with the `Django REST framework
+GLAMkit's API features are built with the `Django REST framework
 <http://www.django-rest-framework.org/>`_ library.

 Settings